 The terms reputation and trust are being used for various concepts in the literature, also synonymously [5, 6].
 We define the term reputation here to mean the performance of a principal in participating in the base protocol as seen by others.
+By the term trust we denote the performance of a principal in the policing protocol that aims at protecting the base protocol.

 The key thing in reputation system is watchdog and pathrater which have been proposed by Marti, Giuli, Lai and Baker [7].
 They observed increased throughput in mobile adhoc networks by complementing DSR with a watchdog for detection of denied packet forwarding and a path rater for trust management and routing policy rating every path used, which enable nodes to avoid malicious nodes in their routes as a reaction.
 Their approach does not punish malicious nodes that do not cooperate, but rather relieves them of the burden of forwarding for others, whereas their messages are forwarded without complaint.
 This way, the malicious nodes are rewarded and reinforced in their behavior.
 They used a watchdog that identifies misbehaving nodes and a pathrater that helps routing protocols avoid these nodes.
 When used together in a network with moderate mobility, the two techniques increase throughput by 17% in the presence of 40% misbehaving nodes, while increasing the percentage of overhead transmissions from the standard routing protocol's 9% to 17%.
 During extreme mobility, watchdog and pathrater can increase network throughput by 27%, while increasing the overhead transmissions from the standard routing protocol's 12% to 24%.

 CORE, a collaborative reputation mechanism proposed by Michiardi and Molva [4], also has a watchdog component; however it is complemented by a reputation mechanism that differentiates between subjective reputation (observations), indirect reputation (positive reports by others), and functional reputation (task-specific behavior), which are weighted for a combined reputation value that is used to make decisions about cooperation or gradual isolation of a node.
+Reputation values are obtained by regarding nodes as requesters and providers, and comparing the expected result to the actually obtained result of a request.
+Nodes only exchange positive reputation information.